CreedMind/RobloxPortfolio/README.md

 </h2>

 <p>
 Hi there!
 I am offering my services as a builder and scriper.
-I specialize in asset creation, level design and terrain.
+I specialize in asset creation, level design and GUIs.
 I have been building for 2 years and done minimal scripting but have still had some expirience and have previously worked on genres such as SCP, military and arcade.
 </p>

 <h2>